vozlt/nginx-module-sts/README.md

       * The times in milliseconds at request processing times.
     * msecs
       * The request processing times in milliseconds.
+  * sessionBuckets
+    * msecs
+      * The bucket values of histogram set by `server_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the request processing time.
 * streamFilterZones
   * It provides the same fields with `streamServerZones` except that it included group names.
 * streamUpstreamZones